vcstuff/high-assurance-profile/openid4vc-high-assurance-interoperability-profile-1_0.md

 Wallets MUST use wallet attestations as defined in Annex E of [@!OIDF.OID4VCI].

-To obtain the issuer's Public key for verification, Wallet Attestions MUST support web-based key resolution as defined in Section 5 of [@!I-D.ietf-oauth-sd-jwt-vc].
-The JOSE header `kid` MUST be used to identify the respective key.
+The public key, and optionally a trust chain, used to validate the signature on the Wallet Attestation MUST be included in the `x5c` JOSE header.

 ## Credential Endpoint